streeter/facebook-aperture-exporter/README.md

 ## Current Features
 * Logging in and out of a Facebook account
-* Album creation and selection (where to upload the photos to)
+* Album creation with privacy and selection (where to upload the photos to)
 * High resolution photo uploads to Facebook
 * Enabled by uploading large versions to Facebook (choose an export preset that will create 2048 pixels along the largest side)
 * Option to use IPTC headline instead of caption as photo title (<a href="https://github.com/streeter/facebook-aperture-exporter/issues/9">Issue #9</a>)